Advocating to clean up and protect our lakes, rivers, and water resources

-The Governor has incorporated $12.7 million in his bonding bill.
-If funded the state’s contribution would trigger $47.5 million in federal funds to clean up the Duluth Harbor and improve water quality in Lake Superior’s largest estuary.
-Decades ago, the St. Louis River was a dumping point for industrial waste and this proposal is part of a multi-year, multi-agency plan to remediate the pollution, restore aquatic habitat, and improve regional water quality.
+The Governor has incorporated $25.4 million in his bonding proposal to clean up the Duluth Harbor and improve water quality in Lake Superior’s largest estuary.
+The state’s contribution would trigger $47.5 million in federal matching funds.
+The monies are needed because decades ago the St. Louis River was a dumping point for industrial waste and toxic sediment has accumulated in the river.
+This proposal is part of a multi-year, multi-agency plan to remediate the pollution, restore aquatic habitat, and improve water quality in the Lake Superior watershed.

 Clean Water by 2050

 The problems facing Minnesota’s waters are numerous and complex.
 In order to solve them, we cannot rely on Legacy Funding alone.
 We must set goals that the public can understand and that can inspire the ingenuity of state and local governments, research universities, and Minnesota’s business community to find solutions for this growing problem.
 Based upon Conservation Minnesota’s Clean Water Promise, this proposal sets clear deadlines for the clean-up and protection of all Minnesota rivers, lakes, and groundwater resources.

 Products labeled as “flushable” have become a growing problem for local and municipal sewage treatment systems.
 The wipes actually clog wastewater infrastructure and cause hazardous sewage blockages and overflows.
 The effects of these so-called “flushable” products waste both time and money, and sewage overflows can have drastic impacts on local lakes and rivers.
 Conservation Minnesota will push for requirements to keep these products out of septic and sewer systems.